 - Look over your policy annually to check that your coverage has been adjusted for inflation.
 Although many companies offer policies that increase with inflation, check your policy every year to make sure.

 - Don’t forget to increase the amount of your homeowners insurance whenever you make substantial home improvements, such as a new addition (for example, a new room).

 - Conduct a home inventory to determine the cost of replacing your possessions and consider purchasing an endorsement upgrading your contents coverage to replacement cost.
 Most policies will deduct depreciation from your contents payment unless you purchase this endorsement.

-- Consider using the DFS Home Inventory Checklist to create a list of your personal property.
+- Consider using the DFS Home Inventory Checklist (PDF) to create a list of your personal property.
 Maintain off-premises copies of invoices and receipts to establish an accurate value of items.
 In the event that any of your belongings are damaged or lost due to weather, you need to be able to prove that you owned them, and also that they were in good condition at the time of loss.
 Keeping photos may help claims get processed faster.
 When making a home inventory, you may want to make a video of your possessions, and verbally describe the items.
 When complete, make a back-up copy of the video and keep it in a location other than your home.